-We have audited the annual accounts and consolidated accounts of CellaVision AB for the year 2022, except for the corporate governance statement on pages 52-61 and the sustainability report on pages 36-50.
-The annual accounts and consolidated accounts of the company are included on pages 64-110 in this document.
+We have audited the annual accounts and consolidated accounts of CellaVision AB for the year 2023.
+The annual accounts and consolidated accounts of the company are included on pages 52-94 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act, and present fairly, in all material respects, the financial position of the parent company as of 31 December 2022 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2022 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
-Our opinions do not cover the corporate governance statement on pages 52-61 and sustainability report on pages 36-50.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act, and present fairly, in all material respects, the financial position of the parent company as of 31 December 2023 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2023 and their financial performance and cash flow for the year then ended in accordance with IFRS Accounting Standards, as adopted by the EU, and the Annual Accounts Act.
+Our opinions do not cover the corporate governance statement on pages 44-49 and sustainability report on pages 25-39.
 The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.

-We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the parent company and the group.
+We therefore recommend that the general meeting approve the income statement and balance sheet for the parent company as well as the report on comprehensive income and the balance sheet for the group.